ondrajz/goexplorer/README.md

 Purpose of this tool is to provide dynamic visualization of various examinations of Go packages like exploring $GOPATH, viewing dependencies of package or call graph of a program.

+**This project is currently at very early stage of development!** :warning:

 ### How it works

 It has web server that serves the API and web application that uses [vis.js](http://visjs.org/) for visualization inside `<canvas>`.